 Hence one yield cube is sufficient to predict the yield.
-A harvest unit could be a setting (the ATLAS Harvest Manager system recognises a hierarchy of Forest, Block, Harvest Area, Setting), or a stand (ATLAS GeoMaster uses Forest, Compartment, Stand).
+A harvest unit could be a setting (the ATLAS Harvest Manager system recognises a hierarchy of Forest, Block, Harvest Area, and Setting), or a stand (ATLAS GeoMaster uses Forest, Compartment, and Stand).

 A harvest unit must have a plant date so that yields can be indexed by age.
 Yield cubes are selected and referenced from ATLAS Yield Table Manager.
 The net stocked area at the start of the simulation must also be known.

-All reports can be generated at different time scales: daily, weekly, monthly, quarterly and annually.
+All reports can be generated at different time scales: daily, weekly, monthly, quarterly, and annually.